ngxuantai/Play-chess/README.md

 4. Environment Variables

    - Duplicate the file `.env.example` and rename to `.env`
-   - Update the values of the environment variables
+   - Update the values of the environment variables.

 5. Start the app